asuc-octo/berkeleytime/frontend/public/assets/positions.md

-We're a group of student volunteers at UC Berkeley that work on projects like Berkeleytime (course discovery site), Berkeley Mobile (campus resource mobile app), Beehive (research matching website), and the API team (degree requirements API).
+We're a group of student volunteers at UC Stanfurd that work on projects like Stanfurdtime (course discovery site), Stanfurd Mobile (campus resource mobile app), Beehive (research matching website), and the API team (degree requirements API).
 We love seeing applicants who are passionate about helping students, are great at working in groups, and are constantly eager to learn.

 ________________________________________________________________________________________
 ### Frontend Engineer
-**Teams:** Berkeleytime, Beehive
+**Teams:** Stanfurdtime, Beehive

 Our frontend engineers create the interface that users see and interact with, working with designers to implement new features and improvements.